-Anthony Mackie Complains His New Action Figure Looks Too Much Like This Celebrity - E!
+Anthony Mackie Complains His New Action Figure Looks Too Much Like This Oscar Winner - E!
 Online

 Anthony Mackie's reaction to seeing his new action figure for the first time was captured on TV, but he appeared to have some constructive criticism.

-The Falcon and the Winter Soldier star was a guest on The Late Show on Monday, April 26, where host Stephen Colbert surprised the actor with something he hadn't yet laid eyes upon.
+The 42-year-old Falcon and the Winter Soldier star was a guest on The Late Show on Monday, April 26, where host Stephen Colbert surprised the actor with something he hadn't yet laid eyes upon.
 The toy unveiling came after Anthony was revealed as the new Captain America during the Disney+ series' season finale last week.

 "I've got something that I have been told you have not seen yet, but it's pretty awesome," Stephen said as he pulled out the boxed plaything.
 "This is your action figure."